-The overarching research goal of my laboratory is to delineate the mechanisms of the cross-talk between epigenetics and chromatin organization, and how these processes apply to the development of acute myeloid leukemia (AML), resistance to therapies, and clonal evolution.
-Ultimately we would like to harness this mechanistic understanding to develop improved therapeutic approaches for leukemia.
+The overarching research goal of my laboratory is to delineate the mechanisms of the cross-talk between epigenetics and chromatin organization, learning how these processes apply to the development of acute myeloid leukemia (AML), resistance to therapies, and clonal evolution.
+Ultimately, we would like to harness this mechanistic understanding to develop improved therapeutic approaches for leukemia.

-DNA methyltransferase 3A (DNMT3A) is the 3rd most commonly mutated gene in AML, present in up to 30% of all de novo AML cases.
-Clinical observations show that together with alterations in NPM1 and activating internal tandem duplications in FLT3, mutations in DNMT3A define a subtype of AML with particularly grave prognosis due to high disease relapse rates.
-The majority of DNMT3A mutations result in a single amino acid substitution at arginine 882 (R882) leading to decreased processivity of the DNA methylation, although the enzymatic activity per se is retained.
+DNA methyltransferase 3A (DNMT3A) is the third most commonly mutated gene in AML, present in up to 30% of all de novo AML cases.
+Clinical observations show that together, with alterations in NPM1 and by activating internal tandem duplication in FLT3, mutations in DNMT3A define a subtype of AML—one with a particularly grave prognosis due to high disease relapse rates.
+The majority of DNMT3A mutations result in a single amino acid substitution at arginine 882 (R882), leading to decreased processivity of the DNA methylation, although the enzymatic activity, per se, is retained.
 DNMT3A mutations are among the earliest genetic events in leukemogenesis present in pre-leukemic hematopoietic stem cells (HSCs).
-The frequent finding of DNMT3A(R882) in elderly individuals with clonal hematopoiesis but without hematologic malignancies suggests these mutations may drive clonal evolution towards increased HSC fitness and competitive advantage.
+The frequent finding of DNMT3A(R882) in elderly individuals with clonal hematopoiesis but without hematologic malignancies suggests that these mutations may drive clonal evolution towards increased HSC fitness and competitive advantage.

 - Guryanova OA, Shank K, Spitzer B, Luciani L, Koche RP, Garrett-Bakelman FE, Ganzel C, Durham BH, Mohanty A, Hoermann G, Rivera SA, Chramiec AG, Pronier E, Bastian L, Keller MD, Tovbin D, Loizou E, Weinstein AR, Rodriguez Gonzalez A, Lieu Y, Rowe JM, Pastore F, McKenney AS, Krivtsov AV, Sperr WR, Cross JR, Mason CE, Tallman MS, Arcila ME, Abdel-Wahab O, Armstrong SA, Kubicek S, Staber PB, Gönen M, Paietta E, Melnick AM, Nimer SD, Mukherjee S, Levine RL.
 (2016) DNMT3A R882 mutations promote anthracycline resistance in acute myeloid leukemia through impaired nucleosome remodeling.
 Nat Medicine 22, 1488-95.